-Still frustrated by stains?
+Still seeing stains?
 There are other options.
 Bleaching can be a good way to brighten teeth.
 Tooth whitening works well on teeth that are yellow, but teeth that are brown or gray often have problems that bleach can't fix.
-And while you can re-whiten if stains return, overdoing it can permanently damage the enamel on your teeth.
-Read the label to make sure you use the products correctly.
+And while you can re-whiten if stains return, overdoing it can permanently damage the outer surface of your teeth, called enamel.
+Read the label and use the products correctly.

 Talk with your dentist to find out if tooth whitening is a good idea for you.
 If so, you have the following options to choose from.

 At-Home Whitening Kits: You can buy kits at your local drugstore.
 Keep in mind that teeth may become sensitive, a side effect that usually goes away after the bleaching period is over.
 If your gums become irritated, talk with your dentist.

 Whitening Toothpaste or Mouth Rinse: Some toothpastes and mouth rinses help whiten teeth.
 Follow the instructions on the label.
 Some people develop sensitive teeth if they use whitening toothpastes.

 Professional Tooth Whitening: If you have your teeth bleached at a dentist's office, it may take one or more visits.
 The dentist will put a protective gel or rubber shield on your gums and then apply a bleaching agent to your teeth.
 They may use lasers or lights to enhance the whitening process.